tariel-x/anzer/doc/en/Quickstart.md

 The result of the command execution would be like `Your function name is: /ibm@cloud.account/test/calc_sequence`.

-Also the generated `anzer.sum` file would store git commit hashes of the currently using functions.
+The generated during the build `anzer.sum` file would store git commit hashes of the currently using functions.

 ```csv
 github.com/project/example/sum,06fd5d4fca1b022d6686ab4aed07e3f9c9b6d1fe,